 The F1 Sprint format is back this weekend at the Sao Paulo Grand Prix, but in case you've missed the other Sprint events this season, there are a few tweaks – including a new points system – from how it was run last year.
 Here’s your one-stop shop on what to expect, from Friday qualifying through to the main event – the Grand Prix – on Sunday afternoon…

 Where will we see F1 Sprint this year?

 Following a review of the three Sprint events last year, the FIA said it had been decided to maintain the same number for 2022 given the pressures on the teams with the introduction of sweeping changes to the aerodynamic rules.

-The Sao Paulo Grand Prix gets its second helping of F1 Sprint, after Interlagos played host to Lewis Hamilton’s stunning comeback drive that saw the seven-time world champion make up 15 places in just 24 laps (watch below).
+And this weekend the Sao Paulo Grand Prix gets its second helping of F1 Sprint, after Interlagos played host to Lewis Hamilton’s stunning comeback drive that saw the seven-time world champion make up 15 places in just 24 laps (watch below).

 What’s the format?

 As was the case last year, F1 Sprint will be a 100km dash with no mandatory pit stops and drivers racing flat-out to the chequered flag.

 However, there’ll be far more at stake this year, with points being awarded to the top eight drivers (previously it was the top three).

 The driver who takes P1 will now receive a more lucrative eight points, rather than three, with a sliding scale down to one point for eighth place.
 These points will apply in both drivers’ and constructors’ championships.